hhiiddee1/project/REPORT.md

 ## Technical design
 ### Visualisations
 There are three visualisations on the visualisation page.
 The first is a map that shows an overview of the highest 20% income group of a country.
 The bluer the colour the more the highest 20% earns of the total earnings.
 By hovering over a country, the data of the highest 20% of that country in the year 2015 is shown.
-The second is a bar chart that shows the percentage of income of all income groups over the years of one country.
+The second is a line chart that shows the percentage of income of all income groups over the years of one country.
 Austria is shown here when the page is loaded.
 Afterwards you can change the country by clicking a country on the map or selecting a country in the dropdown menu on the navigation bar.
 By hovering over one of the circles in a line the data of that datapoint is shown.
 The last is a pie chart that shows the percentage of income of all income groups of one country in a year.
 The data of Austria is also shown here when loaded.
 Other countries can also be selected by clicking on the map or selecting a country in dropdown menu on the navigation bar.
 This means that both the line chart and the pie chart show the data of the same country.
 The year of the pie chart can be changed by sliding the slider to the chosen year.

+### Files and functions
+I made 4 JavaScript files.
+One is a file where data is loaded and with some general functions.
+The three other files are each for one visualisation.
+In these files the svg and some general elements are created.
+After this there are the functions for the elements with data.

+The data file is the most important file.
+From here all the data is loaded and is send through to the other JavaScripts files.

+The map is one big function that makes the map.
+When the map is made, no new data is needed to load in.

+The pie and line chart are created from the data and maps file.
+First the old data elements get deleted and after this the new data get sent through.

-### data
+### Data
 There are 5 data sets that are shown in the different visualisations.
 Each dataset contains the data of a different income group.
 The income groups go from the highest to the lowest 20%.
 That's why there are 5 datasets.
 Each dataset contains a dictionary of countries and in the countries is a dictionary of years.

 The data in the map contains of one dataset.
 This dataset is the highest 20% dataset.
 The data in the country is selected by selecting the country in the dataset and then selecting 2015.